wttech/gradle-lighthouse-plugin/README.md

 ## Configuration

 Plugin organizes multiple sites to be tested into suites.
-Any web page could have be checked with different threshold and Lighthouse configuration (e.g using [performance budgets](https://developers.google.com/web/tools/lighthouse/audits/budgets)).
+Any web page could be checked with different threshold and Lighthouse configuration (e.g using [performance budgets](https://developers.google.com/web/tools/lighthouse/audits/budgets)).
 Suites need to be defined in file with following format:

 *lighthouse/suites.json* (plugin specific format)